 Our family loves mung bean sprouts and so we end up eating it frequently but I vary how to prepare mung bean sprouts so that we don’t tire of it.
-It’s really simple to prepare, it has a very mild flavor and easy to dress up with some simple seasonings.
+This vegetable stir fry is simple to prepare, has a very mild flavor, and easy to dress up with some simple seasonings.

 My parents used to buy mung bean sprouts from a tofu and sprouts store on Jackson St. in Chinatown (do SF peeps remember?) and I remember the huge vats of sprouts.
 My mom used to have me trim the sprouts at home by pinching off the tiny leafy tops and tiny roots at the bottoms of each sprout.
 It was a tedious job and I avoided preparing sprouts until recently.

 These days I can buy prepackaged bags of sprouts which are ready to use after a quick rinse.
 However, if you can’t use your bean sprouts right away, then wash them and soak in a large bowl of clean water in your refrigerator and it will stay fresh for a few more days.

 Look for signs of freshness, the sprouts should be light in color, firm not wilted, and the bag should contain a minimal amount of water and use within a day or two of purchase.
 It’s super easy to prepare and inexpensive, sometimes I buy two bags and will use them up in different ways so we don’t get tired of it.